I am Sandra Waldron, the interviewer and key writer at This Is My Life.

 Now, it’s a huge regret that I didn’t realise the importance of this precious information when I had the chance.
 They’ve all gone now so there’s nobody left to ask.

 Although my family would be considered ‘ordinary’ - to me they were anything but ordinary.
 I miss them dearly and all their memories.
 I wish I could pass some of this history onto my daughter, Anna, but it's too late.

 A few years ago I saw the autobiography that a friend’s mother had commissioned.
 The book gave her family such joy.
-It was at this moment that I ached to have my parent's history written down – and that of all my aunts and uncles too.
 The seed for This Is My Life was sown.